Healthy Homes Assessment Napier South

 Rental Property Home Assessments Napier South

-Rental property areas affected with Health Homes Standards.
+Areas of rental properties that are impacted with Health Homes Standard.
 Healthy Homes Standard in Napier South include each:

 • Bedroom